 - Provides singers and instructors with soothing relief.

 What is the price?
 How does it compare to competitor products?

 The price depends on the online seller, delivery method, taxes, and quantity.

 |shop.traditionalmedicinals.com||1 box – 16 tea bags 3 pack – 3 x 16 tea bags 6-pack 6 x 16 tea bags||$5.29

 Company Address, Phone Number, and website

 - 4515 Ross Road Sebastopol, CA 95472

-Warranty Info or guarantee, if applicable
+Warranty Info or guarantee

 The company stated on its website that its teas were manufactured and sourced from organic ingredients.
 You can also find some seals of fair wild, B corporations Kosher, GMO, and USDA organic sourcing certifications.
 They also mentioned a disclaimer that their product has not been evaluated by the US Food and Drug Administration.
 You can find the supplemental facts on their website’s supplemental button where it shows the calories, serving size, ingredients, certifications, and health advice.